 Concurrently with the execution of the LOI and pursuant to the terms of the Credit Agreement, the Company advanced a non-interest bearing secured loan (the "Secured Loan") of \$2,033 (CAD\$2,500) to Monarch to fund an equipment purchase and the acquisition of mining concessions.
-The Secured Loan will be repaid with 80% of the excess cash of Monarch, which is defined as all cash and cash equivalents less operating costs, with any remaining principle balance due in full on July 17, 2017.
+The Secured Loan will be repaid with 80% of the excess cash of Monarch, which is defined as all cash and cash equivalents less operating costs, with any remaining principal balance due in full on July 17, 2017.
 The fair value of the loan using a discount rate of 17% over the term of the loan was \$1,611 resulting in a discount of \$412.
+For the three and nine months ended September 30, 2015, \$62 accretion gain was recorded on the discount.
+As at September 30, 2015 there were no payments received from Monarch on the loan.